colyseus/docs/docs/state/schema-callbacks.md

     When using statically typed languages, you need to generate the client-side schema files based on your TypeScript schema definitions.
 [See generating schema on the client-side](#client-side-schema-generation).

 ### Callbacks

-When applying state changes coming from the server, the client-side is going to trigger callbacks on local instances according to the change being applied.

-The callbacks are triggered based on instance reference.
-Make sure to attach the callback on the instances that are actually changing on the server.

 **On `Schema` instances**